quartzy/courier/docs/couriers/sparkpost.md

 SparkPost allows users to define templated keys in the from, reply to, and subject fields along with the body.
-In order to make your courier work as expected, the library will automatically created the following template values based on the properties of the `Email`:
+In order to make your courier work as expected, the library will automatically create the following template values based on the properties of the `Email`:

 * `fromEmail`